 💸 Things to do in Fuerteventura on a Budget

-On a budget but still want a top-notch holiday?
-No worries, Fuerteventura’s got plenty of free or cheap activities that'll keep your wallet happy.
+After a top-notch cheap holiday?
+No worries, Fuerteventura’s got plenty of free or budget-friendly activities that'll keep your wallet happy.
 First up, you’ve got the beaches – and they’re all free!
 Spend a day at Cofete Beach, one of the most stunning (and secluded) beaches in the Canary Islands.
 It’s rugged, raw, and untouched – perfect for a beach day without the crowds or a penny spent.

 Other Canary Island holidays: